 Condensate lines are typically made of plastic (commonly PVC) or sometimes metal, although plastic is prefered.
 It connects directly to the HVAC unit and leads outdoors, often through an exterior wall.
 Its job is to efficiently funnel condensation away from your HVAC unit.
 Sometimes a small pump is attached to the HVAC system to expedite the process, but most condensate lines utilize gravity.

-Your condensate line keeps moisture from building up inside your home and specifically, inside your HVAC unit.
-Moisture is the enemy of any functioning appliance; it can lead to mildew, mold spores, corrosion, and worse.
+Your condensate line keeps moisture from building up inside your home and, specifically, inside your HVAC unit.
+Moisture is the enemy of any functioning appliance as it can lead to mildew, mold spores and corrosion.
 Although some HVAC units and furnaces have what’s called a “condensate pan” beneath them to catch drips, most modern units entrust the condensate line with effectively funneling all residual water outdoors where it can evaporate into the air.

-Call MTB Mechanical, of course!
 Only an experienced HVAC technician can properly diagnose and remediate a clogged HVAC drain.
-The best way to ensure your condensate line is always flowing freely?
-Have your HVAC system serviced at least twice a year.
+The best way to ensure your condensate line is always flowing freely is by having your HVAC system serviced.

 MTB’s Priority Comfort Agreement customers avoid breakdowns, reduce their energy bills and increase the life of their system by receiving two maintenance visits annually.
 Suspect your condensate line might be clogged or have a system that could use some work?
 Make an appointment online with one of MTB’s expert technicians today or call 704-321-9250.

 Cleaner air.
 Humid air.
 Why both are so important for heating season.